volegnar/cotter/interfaces/README.md

-# Network interfaces and their coloring scheme: (version 1.0) (Android)
+# Network interfaces and their coloring scheme: (for Android)
-This module is used by Cotter
+This lua module is used by Cotter

 if you want changes to be made on the interfaces make sure to leave a comment!